Payments

 When can I see the amounts I paid the suppliers for a month?

-At about 7am of the morning following the closing date for authorisations the amounts paid will be in Show Period – PAST.
+At about 7am on the morning following the closing date for authorisations, the amounts paid will be in 'Past Remittances' under the 'Period Summaries' tab in the yellow menu bar.

 Can I take my credit notes before the due date that is shown on Batch?